-Maintenance
+Head System Maintenance

-The marine toilet should be cleaned and inspected for leaks regularly.
+The head should be cleaned and inspected for leaks regularly.

 The holding tank should be pumped out and flushed as needed.
-Always add chemical to the holding tank to help control odor and to chemically break down the waste.
+Periodically add chemical to the holding tank to help control odor and to chemically break down the waste.
 See the head manufacturer owner's manual for additional operating and maintenance information.